cdavidmaxey/cdavidmaxey.github.io/_posts/2017-03-14-Special-Education-Rights-Requesting-eligibility-evaluation.md

 <p>Upon receiving a request from a parent or public agency for an initial evaluation, [schools must designate] a team to determine whether an initial evaluation will be conducted.&hellip;</p>
 <div class="citation"><small><a rel="nofollow" href="http://www.ode.state.or.us/policy/federal/idea/policyproced/03evaluationelig.doc" title="Procedural Safeguards Notice: Parent Rights for Special Education: K-21" target="_blank"><cite>Policies&nbsp;and&nbsp;Procedures for&nbsp;Special&nbsp;Education: 2007‑2008: Section&nbsp;3: Evaluation&nbsp;and&nbsp;Eligibility</cite><br>Oregon&nbsp;Department of&nbsp;Education</a></small></div>
 </div></blockquote>
 <p>It can take a long time to get an evaluation for Special Education eligibility from your school.
 In Oregon, schools have 60 school days to complete an evaluation after a parent consents.
 If a parent requests an evaluation, they have to wait for the school to decide to offer an evaluation, which they might not offer right away.
 Once the school decides to offer an evaluation, they schedule a meeting to obtain your consent.
-Then, the school has 60 <i>school</i> days to complete the evalation.
+Then, the school has 60 <i>school</i> days to complete the evaluation.
 That’s quite likely well over 3 months.</p>
 <blockquote><div>
 <p>An initial evaluation must be completed within 60 school days from written parent consent to the date of the meeting to consider eligibility.&hellip; An evaluation may be completed in more than 60 school days under the following circumstances&hellip;:</p>
 <ol type="A">